 V8 Car Rides

 Aspiring racing drivers visit Symmons Plains Racetrack near Launceston to enjoy six or ten laps in a V8 racing car.
 Participants begin their experience with a briefing session from a professional racing driver before changing into race gear and experiencing a series of hot, fast laps around the professional racetrack.

 White Water Rafting

 Powerful rivers and tributaries interwoven into Tasmania’s rugged mountain ranges make white water rafting a frequently enjoyed activity across the state.
 Aardvark Adventures offers short rafting trips and also organises trips for groups and schools.
 For long adventures, Franklin River Rafting offers eight or ten day trips down the river with the longer trip including hiking the Frenchman’s Cap, one of Tasmania’s most beautiful peaks.
 Water by Nature also arranges tours down the Franklin River ranging from five to ten days.
 Those heading to King River will find one day trips with King River Rafting which can be combined with other adventures, such as an overnight stay, a steam train ride, or a flight from Hobart.
 For information on the different rivers available to raft in Tasmania visitors should go to Rafting.com.

 Anyone who is reluctant to take a ‘real’ flight can immerse themselves in the experience of flying a commercial Boeing 737… without ever having to leave the ground.
-Sim737 based in Hobart and Simsation based in Cambridge offer a range of experiences ranging from 30 to 180 minutes.
+Sim737 is based in Hobart and offers a variety of experiences ranging from 30 to 180 minutes.
 Anything ranging from the crisp white Swiss mountains to the azure blue Caribbean waters is available as a backdrop, and flight and landing conditions can be changed according to location and experience.